 The BSP considers that concentration of credit exists when the total loan exposure to a particular industry or economic sector exceeds 30% of the total loan portfolio.
-The Bank has credit concentration on wholesale and retail trade and agriculture, and on wholesale and retail trade, construction and personal and household goods in 2022 and 2021, respectively.
+The Bank has credit concentration on wholesale and retail trade, construction, and personal and household goods in 2023 and 2022, respectively.
 Banks are also required by the BSP to set aside at least twenty-five percent (25%) of their total loanable funds for agriculture and agrarian reform credit in general, of which at least ten percent (10%) of the total loanable funds shall be made available for agrarian reform beneficiaries.
 Excess compliance with the ten percent (10%) agrarian reform credit may be used to offset a deficiency, if any, in the fifteen percent (15%) other agricultural credit, in general, but not vice versa.

-In 2022 and 2021, the Bank did not meet the required minimum percentage for the agrarian reform credit, since it complied only 6.97% and 6.27%, respectively, of the total loanable funds made available for agrarian reform beneficiaries.
+In 2023 and 2022, the Bank did not meet the required minimum percentage for the agrarian reform credit, since it complied only 4.70% and 6.97%, respectively, of the total loanable funds made available for agrarian reform beneficiaries.